sathishkumarbt/RecordValidatorApp/README.md

-#Rabobank Customer Statement Processor
+#Customer Statement Processor

-Rabobank receives monthly deliveries of customer statement records.
+Application receives monthly deliveries of customer statement records.
 This information is delivered in two formats, CSV and XML.
 These records need to be validated.

 ## Getting Started